JasonEtco/jasonet.co/src/pages/posts/scheduled-actions.md

 ## Thinking ahead

-So the `schedule` trigger is awesome, but it doesn't need to stop here.
-GitHub has [a list of webhook event types](), and `schedule` isn't on that list - that means that GitHub Actions has the ability to register and act upon **custom events**.
+So the `schedule` trigger is awesome, but **it doesn't need to stop here**.
+GitHub has [a list of webhook event types](https://developer.github.com/v3/activity/events/types/), and `schedule` isn't on that list - that means that GitHub Actions has the ability to register and act upon **custom events**.
 Going even further, the event isn't static - it's parsed:

 ```js
 schedule(* * * * *)